serverless/enterprise/docs/insights.md

 ## Installing

 That's it!
-Insights are enabled by default by deploying with Serverless Framework Enterprise Plugin.
+Insights are enabled by default by deploying with Serverless Framework Enterprise.

 ### Configuration